Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Green Thumb Awakens

 Finally, I was feeling like a legitimate aquaponics grower.
 I planted basil seeds in those repurposed garden beds, excited for the day when I’d have fresh herbs for my pasta.
-I watched those seedlings grow, standing over them like a proud parent.
+I watched those grow, standing over them like a proud parent.
 Honestly, seeing those little sprigs in dirt gave me more joy than I’d expected.

 I learned to respect the circle of life in a whole new way — how interconnected everything is.
 Some days, I still found myself with green water, but instead of despair, I felt a sense of perseverance.
 I called my fish buddies the “survivors,” and just like that, they were my little aquatic warriors.